thecodesalim/self-app/README.md

 # self-app
-Self a minimalist mobile app for seinding notes and photos to onself
+Self a minimalist mobile app for sending notes and photos to oneself